ElWanderer/kOS_scripts/documentation/readme.md

 Returns the full file path for where the script is on a local volume.
 This is meant to be plugged into RUNPATH e.g.

     RUNONCEPATH(loadScript(script_name)).

+Loud mode defaults to true, that is it will print out what it is doing.
+Passing in loud_mode as false will prevent it from printing.

 ##### delScript(script_name)